 As a result, the World Health Organization (WHO) suggests no more than 25 grams (6 teaspoons) of added sugar per day.

-Meanwhile, research has found that the average American consumes closer to 22 teaspoons of added sugar per day.
+Meanwhile, research has found that the average American consumes closer to

 Consumers are split on whether it’s OK to indulge in those coffee-related drinks.